Jared-Kunhart/render_deployment/README.md

 1. Navigate to your Render Dashboard, click on your database instance, and click on either the "Delete Database" or "Suspend Database" button.

-2. Next, follow the instructions in Phase #3 above to create a new database instance.
+2. Next, follow the instructions in Creating a single free Database above to create a new database instance.

 3. Finally, you will need to update the environment variables for EVERY